 7 Top Health Benefits of Maca

 Don’t add it to anything that’s very hot because it will lose all its benefits.
 The taste can be a bit odd at first but it gets more tolerable and it depends on what you mix it with.
-Smoothies, puddings, and juices seem to be the best ways to use maca powder.
+Its flavor has been described as “malted” or like toasted oats.
+Smoothies, puddings, raw sweets, and juices seem to be the best ways to use maca powder.

 A great resource that includes a lot of information on maca, as well as how to incorporate it into recipes, is Superfood Kitchen by Julie Morris.
 This beautiful book also includes lots of others superfoods in addition to maca, including berries, seeds, grasses, green leafy veggies, and more.

 And if you’d like to compare various brands of maca, you can do so by exploring this page on Amazon.com.

 Maca is rich in vitamin B vitamins, C, and E. It provides plenty of calcium, zinc, iron, magnesium, phosphorous and amino acids.

 2. Sexual function

 Maca has long been used to promote sexual function of both men and women.
 It’s thought to boost libido and increase endurance.
 It has also been used to balance the hormones and increase fertility.
 Note the these benefits are anecdotal.

 3. Women’s health and mood